-Once it has been determined the floor is surface sealed, as most new floors are, sweep the floor using a broom or Swiffer to remove all dirt and dust particles.
+Once it has been determined the floor is surface sealed, as most new floors are, sweep the floor using a broom or microfiber mop to remove all dirt and dust particles.

 Step Two: Mop the floor.

-Fill a bucket with water and mix in a little dish soap, or other solution specifically manufactured for surface sealed hardwood floors.
+Fill a bucket with water and mix in a little floor soap, something specifically manufactured for surface sealed hardwood floors.
 Mop the floor, being careful to avoid standing water anywhere in the room.

 Step Three: Dry with soft towels.